Trivadis/TypeScriptAndAngularTraining/01_TypeScript_Introduction/demo01_startup/readme.txt

     		}
 	}

 	Look at the output.
-It’s the typical JavaScript-prototype stuff to create some kind of class
+Itï¿½s the typical JavaScript-prototype stuff to create some kind of class

 10. Add a tsconfig.json-file by going to the console and type